-The following suggested contractual provisions are recommended in support of a housing equity allowance for pastors whose congregations provide a parsonage:
+The following suggested contractual provisions are recommended in support of a housing equity allowance for a pastor whose congregation provides a parsonage:

-- 1. the housing equity allowance be an amount equal to at least 3% of Line (E1) (Defined Compensation); - 2. the congregation pay this amount in regular installments to a depository agreed to by the congregation and the pastor; - 3. use of the funds be limited to the provision of housing whenever it is needed, specifically at the time of retirement, disability or death or when a congregation disposes of its parsonage; - 4. provision be made for changes of depository when required by relocation provided that the original contractual limitations for the use of funds be maintained.
+- 1. the housing equity allowance be an amount equal to at least 3% of Line E1 (Defined Compensation); - 2. the congregation pay this amount in regular installments to a depository agreed to by the congregation and the pastor; - 3. use of the funds be limited to the provision of housing whenever it is needed, specifically at the time of retirement, disability or death or when a congregation disposes of its parsonage; - 4. provision be made for changes of depository when required by relocation provided that the original contractual limitations for the use of funds be maintained.